-All early childhood teacher candidates are in the Communities as Resources in Early Childhood Teacher Education (CREATE) Program.
-This CREATE Early Childhood edition of the "Field Experience Guidebook" is meant to be a resource guide with practical information to help teacher candidates, mentor teachers, and university supervisors understand their roles and responsibilities.
+All early childhood teacher candidates are in the Early Childhood Education Teacher Preparation Program.
+This edition of the "Field Experience Guidebook" is meant to be a resource guide with practical information to help teacher candidates, mentor teachers, and university supervisors understand their roles and responsibilities.
 It is not meant to be fully comprehensive.
 As information is updated and new information developed, it will be shared with program participants during the program.
 It will be the responsibility of the teacher candidates, mentor teachers, and university supervisors to obtain any additional information they feel is necessary to be successful.

-As Directors of the Early Childhood Program and the Office of Field Experiences, we want to welcome you to the University of Arizona College of Education CREATE Program.
-Thank you in advance for your commitment to make the teacher preparation program and specifically the CREATE field experiences, stellar preparation experiences for our teacher candidates and professionally rewarding experiences for all who participate.
+As Directors of the Early Childhood Program and the Office of Field Experiences, we want to welcome you to the University of Arizona College of Education Early Childhood Education Program.
+Thank you in advance for your commitment to making the teacher preparation program and field experiences stellar preparation experiences for our teacher candidates and professionally rewarding experiences for all who participate.